-The faculty of the School of Planning and Landscape Architecture offer a curriculum that provides an education for careers in environmental planning, urban and regional development, landscape architecture, urban design, housing and urban development, and environmental resource management.
+The faculty in the School of Planning and Landscape Architecture offer a curriculum that provides an education for careers in environmental planning, environmental resource management, housing and urban development, landscape architecture, urban and regional development, and urban design.
 The goal of the faculty is to advance the profession of planning through scholarship, teaching, research, and community service.